New Jersey already has 1,500 miles of pipelines crisscrossing the state, and is now facing an onslaught of new, proposed pipelines.

 However, no comprehensive plan exists to determine whether the pipelines are even needed or in the public interest.
 There has been no assessment done of cumulative impacts on natural resources and communities, nor any serious consideration of better alternatives.

 Meanwhile, pipelines threaten the whole state.

-- In South Jersey, the proposed South Jersey Gas and Southern Reliability Link pipelines (New Jersey Natural Gas pipeline) threaten the nationally significant Pinelands National Reserve.
+- In South Jersey, the proposed “Cape Atlantic Reliability” pipeline proposed by South Jersey Gas and the Southern Reliability Link pipeline proposed by New Jersey Natural Gas threaten the nationally significant Pinelands National Reserve.